-In light for the decision on both Board notes and management reports, Boards must pay careful attention to what they have formally resolved to keep as a record and must be ready to produce any document that they have formally treated as a record.
+In light of this decision, Boards must pay careful attention to what they have formally resolved to keep as a record and must be ready to produce any document that they have formally opted to treat as a record.
 The CAT also affirmed (and reminded every condo) that the business of a Board of Directors can only be done in accordance with section 32 of the Condominium Act, 1998, at a properly called meeting where a quorum of the Board is present.

 Redacting Board Minutes

-This would suggest that Boards must now consider what any redacted minutes they provide to a records requestor may reveal and Boards may wish to consider withholding the complete in-camera minutes if they have similar concerns as in the Smith case.
-Finally, always remember that a unit owner must be given minutes which deal with them and/or their unit (subsection 55(5) of the Act).
+This would suggest that Boards must now consider what information may be revealed even in redacted minutes and Boards may wish to consider withholding the complete in-camera minutes if they have similar concerns as in the Smith case.
+Finally, always remember that a unit owner must be given minutes which deal with them and/or their specific unit (subsection 55(5) of the Act).

-In the Smith case, the CAT declined to award Smith the "legal" costs he sought (approximately $67,000 for his time at $400/hour) as there was "no basis" for Mr. Smith to "have any expectation of compensation at the level he is claiming" as 1) he was not a legal representative; and 2) there were not "exceptional circumstances" in this case as both parties were responsive to the CAT process.
+In the Smith case, the CAT declined to award Smith the "legal" costs he sought (approximately $67,000 for his time at $400/hour) as there was "no basis" for Mr. Smith to "have any expectation of compensation at the level he is claiming" as 1) he was not a legal representative; and 2) there were no "exceptional circumstances" in this case.
 The CAT also termed his submission "excessive and unsupportable".

 The content of this article is intended to provide a general guide to the subject matter.
 Specialist advice should be sought about your specific circumstances.